Over the years, I have promoted a number of my colleagues.

 One good fellow said, “Congratulations on your transparency about the affiliation, and your providing of the alternate link.
 Although I am not doing anything with your stuff right now because I am drowning in developing a new website (plus teaching college).
 However, the likelihood that I will not delete your emails and will actually read them when I get through the next 2-3 weeks has increased exponentially.”

-Another lady said, “I really appreciate your transparency at the bottom (in your P.S.), nice!
+Another woman said, “I really appreciate your transparency at the bottom (in your P.S.), nice!
 Thanks for the openness.
 P.S.
 I forwarded your email to someone who may be interested.
 He appreciated that P.S. too. :)”

 But one time I got some feedback from someone on my list of a way I did it that didn’t totally land for him.
 I was grateful for his honesty.